henvic/henvic.github.io/content/posts/go-utf8.md

 // got: "� um cãozinho" (valid: false)
 ```

-To slice them correctly, use `utf8.DecodeRune` or `utf8.DecodeRuneInString` to get the first rune and its size:
+To slice them in runes correctly, you might think to use `utf8.DecodeRune` or `utf8.DecodeRuneInString` to get the first rune and its size:

 ```go
 func main() {